fiddle777/cmdlet_2024/README.md

 .SYNOPSIS
     Displays main hardware component information.
 .DESCRIPTION
-    Get-HardwareCustom gathers and displays information about the CPU, GPU, RAM and Disk drives in the system.
+    Get-HardwareCustom gathers and displays information about the CPU, GPU, RAM and Disk drives in the system.<br>
-    Output can be customized based on the specified detail level: Basic, Detailed, NameOnly.
+    Output can be customized based on the specified detail level: Basic, Detailed, NameOnly.   <br>
-    Optional switch parameter allows to retrieve a more accurate VRAM number, collected using seperate functions, the default option may display an inaccurate VRAM number due to how the CimInstance command works
+    Optional switch parameter allows to retrieve a more accurate VRAM number, collected using seperate functions, the default option may display an inaccurate VRAM number due to how the CimInstance command works  <br>
 .PARAMETER DetailLevel
     Specifies the level of detail for the output.
 Options are:
     - Basic: Displays essential information.